thodk/Assignment-Prediction-Assignment-Writeup/README.md

-# Assignment-Prediction-Assignment-Writeup
+# Prediction-Assignment-Writeup
+This repo is for Coursera Data Science Machine Learning Course.

-Prediction of how dumbbell biceps curl is executed
+It includes the peer-assignment report (project.Rmd and project.html) for the prediction of how the dumbbell biceps curl is executed.